whiteheaddmark/Observatory-Databases/architecture.md

 ## API Model
 To ensure stakeholders have a shared understanding of the API, DMS should develop a model of the API contract.
 - **Conceptualize** All stakeholders should be involved in creating a conceptual model of the API that will be translated into working software.
-The model should include language for any related surrounding processes: back-ground jobs, data aggregation processes, etc.
+The model should include language for any related surrounding processes: back-ground jobs, heuristics calculations, data aggregation processes, etc.
 - **Define** Develop a common language of terms that will appear in the API.
 This reduces confusion caused by mental context switching when speaking to different audiences about the API.
 - **Resource** Using the common language, piece together what should be exposed via the API.
 Resources should emerge naturally from conversations with do- main experts.
 Start with top-level resources and work down the list.
-Take into consideration all the related near-term projects and assume some resources may only be exposed to a few individuals or systems with proper permissions.
+Take into consideration all the related near-term projects and assume some resources may only be exposed to a few individuals or systems with proper permissions and that the number of clients will increase over time.

 ## API Operations
 HTTP defines a number of methods that assign semantic meaning to a request.
 Common HTTP methods used by most RESTful web APIs include: